MileHacker Logo

 Accessibility Tip

 Accessibility infrastructure limited, especially in the historic center.
-Research individual establishments or reach out to local tourism offices directly for up-to-date details.
+Research individual establishments or get in touch with local tourism offices directly for up-to-date details.

 Accessibility Information